-At Key Stage 3 the emphasis is on teaching creatively via a broad range of materials and strategies with the goal of fostering students’ enjoyment of and imaginative engagement with history and of honing their analytical and writing skills.
+At KS3 the emphasis is on teaching creatively via a broad range of materials and strategies with the goal of fostering students’ enjoyment of and imaginative engagement with history and of honing their analytical and writing skills.

-At GCSE the emphasis is on teacher’s subject knowledge and their ability to transmit key GCSE level study skills to students.
+At GCSE the emphasis is on teacher’s subject knowledge and the transmission of key GCSE level skills to students.
 Students are expected to acquire an increasing depth of knowledge, mastery of historical skills and commitment to history as a discipline.

 The thematic study requires students to understand change and continuity across a long sweep of history.

 Paper 2: British Depth Study – Early Elizabethan England, 1558 – 88 (second and third half terms of year 10)

 - Queen, government and religion, 1558 – 69

 - Challenges to Elizabeth at home and abroad, 1569 – 88

 - Elizabethan society in the Age of Exploration, 1558 – 88

 The British depth study focuses on a short time span and requires students to understand the complexity of a society and the interplay of different aspects within it.

 Paper 2: Period Study – Superpower Relations and the Cold War, 1941-91 (fourth half term and summer term of year 10)